BlueEyesButterfly/AFtemp/README.txt

 ## Version Notes:

-Version 1.1
+Version 1.2

-Added normal summon function which could randomly generate a card associated with this normal card set and cost user 3 points of engergy.
+Added normal summon function which could randomly generate a card associated with this normal card set and cost user 3 points of energy.
-Added rare summon function which could randomly generate a card associated with this rare card set and cost user 5 points of engergy.
+Added rare summon function which could randomly generate a card associated with this rare card set and cost user 5 points of energy.
-Added interactions between two summon functions and collection data storage Added interactions between two summon functions and user energy points Added tables in firebase for all worlds in explore page Completed all the function of different worlds in explore page Added tables in firebase for all cards belonged to different worlds Completed the function of grading which could render WinACard page if all answers were right, and render youLoose page if one answer was not right.
+Added interactions between two summon functions and collection data storage.
+Added interactions between two summon functions and user energy points.
+Added tables in firebase for all worlds in explore page.
+Completed all the function of different worlds in explore page.
+Added tables in firebase for all cards belonged to different worlds.
+Completed the function of grading which could render WinACard page if all answers were right, and render youLoose page if one answer was not right.
 Completed the function of WinACard page which could randomly generate a card associated with that world, and automatically created a new record in user's collections.
-Added Like us on facebook link out page
+Added Like us on facebook link out page.
-Added About us page
+Added About us page.
+Added update function for user to update their nickname and gender in the settings.
+Changed Exchange function into the collection function in order to let the user to complete different functions associate with the card they got more directly.
+Verified the functional music plugin in IOS system.

 ## Incomplete Issues:

- 1. Lack of updating functions associated with Nickname, Birthday, and Gender information under the setting page for different users.
- 2. Lack of functional music plugin.
- 3. Incomplete functional buttons for two remaining gacha functions which are shop and exchange.
+ 1. Incomplete functional buttons for remaining gacha function "shop".
- 4. Incomplete some constraint for dynamic user data
+ 2. Incomplete some constraint for dynamic user data.
+ 3. Incomplete Exchange function for card collected in the collection page.

 ## Authors